BalavardhanReddy07/Sparkie/README.md

 Total and Permanent Disability Claim: No
 Death Benefit Claim: No
 Terminal Illness Claim: No

+Open Case Summary:
+*Cases filtered by Record Type != 'Enquiry'  AND Record Type != 'Partner'  AND Record Type != 'Return Main' and Status != 'Closed', showing each Record Type Name with a Yes/No indicator.

+Acceptance Criteria 2:
+GIVEN	I am a Salesforce Business User (with agentforce access) WHEN	I have submitted a valid Client ID                                                                                                   THEN Sparkie must source the member summary details directly from the member's Salesforce record
+AND	Sparkie must not display data from unrelated members or external sources

+NOTE: Death Claim record type is inactive.
+Do not get the record type in query.

+Cases to search

+Case Record Type

+Status NOT EQUAL To

+Complaint

+Closed

+Third Party Authority

+Closed

+Death Benefit Claim,

+Total and Permanent Disability Claim

+Terminal Illness Claim

+Claim Closed

+Disability and Terminal Claim

+Claim Closed, Claim Cancelled
 Select a product for your questions.
 Kiwisaver R/Os
 ES Public Offer